whshangl/Open-en-PF-PINN/README.md

 # Open-en-PF-PINN
-Codes for the paper "Respecting energy dissipation: an improved physics-informed neural network   for the phase-field model of ferroelectric microstructure evolution"
+Code for the paper "Physics-informed neural networks incorporating energy dissipation for the phase-field model of ferroelectric microstructure evolution"